IDisposable/snappy-driver-installer-origin/README.md

 old SDIO configuration format is not supported.

 `-device-list=<path>` writes a tab-separated device report after scanning.
-Add `-device-list-json` to write the structured JSON form. `-finish-reboot` requests a Windows reboot after a successful `-install` run.
+Use `-json` with it to write the structured JSON form. `-finish-reboot` requests a Windows reboot after a successful `-install` run.

 See [docs/RELEASE.md](docs/RELEASE.md) for building the release binary.